New Guidelines By The American Heart Association Redefine High Blood Pressure: What Does It Mean For Employers?

 What drove this change?

-The latest Sprint study found that patients who reduced their blood pressure below 120/80 dropped their chances of heart disease by one-third.
-The AHA committee decided not to go with such strict definition and settled on 130/80 as a recommendation.
+A Sprint study found that patients who reduced their blood pressure below 120/80 decreased their chances of heart disease by one-third.
+The AHA committee decided not to use such a strict definition and settled on 130/80 as a recommendation.

 What should you do about it as an employer?

-- • Include all employees with hypertension in your heart health programs.
-If you have programs for hypertension management, expand them to include those with a blood pressure of 130/80.
-Since these employees have high heart risk, you should see a similar ROI on this population to the population with a blood pressure of 140/90.
+2. Include all employees with hypertension in your heart health programs.
+If you have programs for hypertension management, expand them to include people with a blood pressure of 130/80.
+Since these employees have high heart risk, you should see a similar ROI to the population with a blood pressure of 140/90.

-- • Actively act to prevent heart disease.
+3. Actively act to prevent heart disease.
 Hypertension is the main driver of cardiovascular disease - the biggest cost factor for employers and the #1 cause of death.
-Create a culture of awareness and provide your employees at risk tools to manage and improve their heart health.
+Create a culture of awareness and provide your at-risk employees tools to manage and improve their heart health.